deweykai/deweykai/README.md

 [repo](https://github.com/deweykai/software-development-final-project)

 The project was to create a website where a user could write reviews for movies and view other reviews.

+## Compilers

+### Python to x86 compiler

+Built a compiler which translates python to raw x86 assembly.
+Includes support for datatypes like lists and dictionaries, as well as functions and dynamic types.